Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

 SNMP Pre-configured sensors

-Enabling SNMP on other types of devices, such as Printers, NAS, and UPS will allow you to add Domotz Pre-configured sensors to them to monitor them.
+Enabling SNMP on other types of devices, such as Printers, NAS, and UPS will allow you to apply Domotz Pre-configured sensors on them to monitor them.

 You will find the pre-configured sensors available under the SNMP tab within each device as appropriate.